matthias-reis/aithir.de/_active/vegan/03-our-behaviour.md

 time.
 And as it has no additional value, people will just stop doing it.

 While many of us are still in denial, we are already transitioning into that way of life.
-Farmers see more and problems with livestock farming.
+Farmers see more and more problems with livestock farming.
 Feed gets more expensive and subsidies from the states will become less and less.
-On the other hand, vegan products become more and more versatile and are healthier by design.
+On the other hand, vegan products become more versatile and are healthier by design.
 People notice that spices are vegan and therefore vegan food does not taste like nothing.
 Also the rituals built around meat - barbecues, sunday roast and full monty breakfast will have worthy replacements even without french cream sauce,